 Actions you can take:

-• Tip: CTM – the ANU preferred travel management company – provides CO2 emissions data of all flights in their online platform and can sort options as per their emissions.
-Most online booking platforms do the same.
-To access the CTM online booking system, contact Shared Services - Travel.
+- Our Travel Management system – provides CO2 emissions data of all flights in their online platform and can sort options as per their emissions (see figure below).

-• Fly economy.
-Flying business class produces 3x more CO2 emissions per passenger, and flying first class produces 9x more.
+- Flying economy is default in the new Travel Policy and Handbook.
+Besides the higher cost, flying business class produces 3x more CO2 emissions per passenger, and flying first class produces 9x more.

 Step 3: Reduce your carbon footprint while travelling